Top 25 Most Valuable Comic Books

 X-Men #1 was first published by Marvel Comics in 1963.
 The comic was a loose allegory of the Civil Rights Movement of the 1960s.

-The comic waned in popularity for a few years and was cancelled.
+The comic waned in popularity for a few years and was canceled.
 It was revived as reprints of earlier issues before being rebooted in 1975.

 This comic is one of the pivotal issues of the Bronze Age of comics.

 Now that Disney, owner of Marvel Comics, owns a majority share of Fox, the X-Men will return to live-action film sometime in the future.
 Watch this comic.

 13 – Werewolf By Night #32 (August 1975) Marvel Comics